oviche/oviche.github.io/_posts/2023-05-06-The analysis of ERMAC 2.0.md

   ## keylogger
-  - This key is set with a value of **keylogger**, which is part of the response of pinging the C2 server, as appears in the below screenshot.
+  - This key is set with a value of **keylogger** which is part of the response of pinging the C2 server, as appears in the below screenshot.
   <p></p>
   ![img]({{ '/assets/images/ermac_39.png' | relative_url }}){: .center-image }*(**Setting keylogger key**)*